-Is the mind a tabula rasa?
+What is the mind?
 Are we born with a blank slate?
 How do we know the things we do?
 How, as a species, do our minds change over time?
-Examine the complexity of the brain as we create and hone neural pathways designed by our sensations, perceptions, and curiosities.
-Eleventh and twelfth grade students enrolled in this course will select and drive our explorations through topics such as: neurochemistry, evolutionary psychology, comparative anatomy, and even ethology (species behavior) to ultimately better understand the development of our minds through history and experience.
+Can we adapt as quickly as our environment changes?
+Examine the complexity of the brain as we create and learn more about the human psyche and ourselves.
+Eleventh and twelfth grade students enrolled in this course will select and drive our explorations through topics such as: neurochemistry, evolutionary psychology, and comparative anatomy, to ultimately better understand the development of our minds through history and experience.